adsrmk/vitepress-latest/docs/en/guide/using-vue.md

 # 400 Bad Request

-A 400 Bad Request error normally means that the server cannot process your request because it is invalid.
+A 400 Bad Request error occurs when the server cannot process a request because it is invalid.
+This can result in certain pages being inaccessible through the back-end, and it may prevent plugins or other files from being uploaded.
-If ModSecurity is enabled on your website, it can trigger a 400 Bad Request error if it thinks the request is unsafe or violates one of its rules.
-This means that some pages are unaccessable on the back-end, plugins cannot be uploaded

 ::: tip How to resolve
 If you are still developing your website, it is recommended to *temporarily disable ModSecurity*, as it can block certain legitimate requests and cause errors.
+To do this; Go to your website in the hosting control panel, click Advanced, select Security, and toggle ModSecurity off.
 :::

-## Templating

-### Interpolation

-Each Markdown file is first compiled into HTML and then passed on as a Vue component to the Vite process pipeline.
-This means you can use Vue-style interpolation in text:

-**Input**

 ```md
 {{ 1 + 1 }}